Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 The fifth oxygen atom called the dummy site q_O=0 is to correlate with adjacent molecules using the Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
 1).

-The fortran code by MPI is given in the file @p3mtip5p07a.f03.
+The fortran code by MPI is given in the file @p3mtip5p07a.f03 and param.h.
 Its description of the code is shown at README.md and also PDF documents of this repository.
-The latter is "Water_TIP5P_Simulation.pdf" for numerical coding, and for physics simulation  "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf".
+The latter documents are "Water_TIP5P_Simulation.pdf" for numerical coding, and for physics simulation  "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf".
 The freezing ice state by microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
 2), remains basically the same due to the structure of six-membered ice !